cdelorme/system-setup/docs/osx.md

 ## [homebrew](http://brew.sh/)

-This process has changed since OSX 10.8 and there are many steps past installing it to cover.

-OS X is running UNIX, but it does not come with a package manager by default.
-As such two have been created.
-There is [macports](http://www.macports.org/) if you would rpefer, but I use homebrew.
-You can use both if you want to get software that each provides.
-I prefer the homebrew `no-password` phylosophy towards installing user-local software.
+OSX lacks a package manager to install additional software without going to the web like you would on Windows.
+Fortuntely, because it runs UNIX it is capable of supporting a package manager, and a few have come into being.

+I favor homebrew for its user-local approach, which generally does not require sudo operations.
+The [macports](http://www.macports.org/) alternative has more packages but tends to **"sudo-all-the-things"**.

+_A newer package manager has recently come into being called [nix](https://nixos.org/nix/), which works on linux as well as osx.
+It does not have great traction on OSX yet, but may be worth checking out in the future._

-**Homebrew depends on Command Line Tools, but the latest version of the install script will ask you to install the command line tools automatically.**
+**Homebrew depends on Command Line Tools, but this should automatically prompt to install on newer versions of OSX.**

-Here is my comprehensive list of recommended homebrew packages, including all dependent packages:

-- readline
-- apple-gcc42
-- pkg-config
-- intltool
-- cmake
-- autoconf
-- gmp4
-- bash-completion
-- libexif
-- watch
-- gmp
-- d-bus
+For a well-rounded terminal experience with plenty of options, these are the packages I install:

-- cabextract
+- wget
-- libffi
+- tmux
 - openssl
+- git
 - git-flow
 - mercurial
+- svn
-- node
+- bzr
 - go
-- phplint
-- libunistring
-- aspell
-- ilmbase
-- openexr
-- jbig2dec
-- fftw
-- hicolor-icon-theme
-- boost-build
-- glew
-- mpfr
-- isl
-- scons
-- bzr
+- youtube-dl
 - awscli
-- fop
-- nspr
-- xz
-- gettext
-- libevent
-- libgpg-error
-- pcre
-- jpeg
-- nasm
-- jpeg9
-- libpng
-- libusb
-- libtool
-- libgsm
-- gettext
-- gdbm
-- libtasn1
-- bdw-gc
-- icu4c
-- giflib
-- lame
-- gsl
-- boost
-- popt
-- libxml2
-- lame
-- libogg
-- sdl2
-- unixodbc
-- mpfr2
-- isl011
-- tmux
-- automake
-- jpeg-turbo
-- winetricks
-- cppcheck
-- git
-- wget
-- nettle
-- guile
 - swftools
-- libsigc++
-- libmpc
-- cloog
-- rtmpdump
-- lua
-- libgcrypt
-- libtiff
-- freetype
-- libusb-compat
-- jasper
-- glib
-- sqlite
-- pixman
-- p11-kit
-- webp
-- flac
-- libvorbis
-- glfw3
-- osxfuse
-- libmpc08
-- cloog018
-- gnutls
-- liblqr
-- sshfs
-- tidy
-- glibmm
-- youtube-dl
-- wxmac
-- gd
-- little-cms2
-- libicns
-- sane-backends
-- python3
-- fontconfig
-- gobject-introspection
-- little-cms
-- libsndfile
-- gcc48
 - vim
 - weechat
-- libwmf
-- ghostscript
-- openjpeg
-- erlang
-- spidermonkey
-- libgphoto2
-- cairo
-- gdk-pixbuf
+- sshfs
-- atk
+- ffmpeg
-- wine
+- sfml
-- imagemagick
+- sdl2
 - graphicsmagick
-- at-spi2-core
-- harfbuzz
-- cairomm
-- atkmm
-- poppler
-- couchdb
-- py2cairo
-- py3cairo
-- at-spi2-atk
-- pango
-- pygobject3
-- gtk+
-- gtk+3
-- pangomm
-- gtkmm
-- zenity
-- php54

-Originally I had grouped packages by type, but I realized during this latest installation that dependencies were a big concern if you are running something like `wine` which needs the 32 bit "universal" build.
-As such I now list them in dependency order.
+Some of these packages have special flags for installation.
+They should automatically install dependencies, but depending on the package there may be more to it than that.

-Many packages have custom build options, dependencies, and post-installation instructions.
-To check for this information you can run `brew info package`.
+To check package information prior to installing, you can use `brew info`.

-_Note that on your first execution of the `sshfs` command (or mount type) you will get a warning popup notifying you of an untrusted kext, it'll still work but you'll have to click the ok the first time._
+_The first time you attempt to use `sshfs` you will get a warning popup notifying you of an untrusted kext.
+The software will still work, but you need to permit it once._

-_During my last tests there was an `inkscape` package in brew that did not yet work, and the pygobject3 package is also broken due to an issue with python3 copy of gi-repository not existing._

 ##### commands